-The emergency evacuation procedures are tested at least twice each year.
+The emergency evacuation procedures are tested at least twice each year by conducting Fire Drills in each residence hall and apartment complex.
 Students and employees should learn the locations of the emergency exits in all buildings, including residential buildings, and are provided guidance about the direction they should travel when exiting each facility for a short-term building evacuation.
 The UTAPD does not tell building occupants in advance about the designated locations for long-term evacuations because those decisions are affected by time of day, location of the building being evacuated, the availability of the various designated emergency gathering locations on campus, and other factors such as the location and nature of the threat.
 In both cases, UTAPD staff on the scene will communicate information to students regarding the developing situation or any evacuation status changes.